 There's no restaurant, but you can grab a bottle of wine at the cosy bar and drink it on the hotel's spectacular three-level rooftop terrace.

 If you don't fancy staying in the main building, the hotel also has a number of self-catering apartments nearby.

-This four-star hotel's ideal if you're after a little luxury but don't want to break the bank.
+This four-star hotel is ideal if you're after a little luxury but don't want to break the bank.
 It's right next to the Vatican City and just a seven-minute walk from St. Peter's Basilica.

-The 179 rooms are airy, modern tributes to Italy's capital; headboards on beds bear huge murals depicting the city's most famous sights, and sleek black-and-white prints line the walls.
+The 179 rooms are airy, modern tributes to Italy's capital with classic red and ochre fabrics and sleek black-and-white prints depicting the city's most famous sights on the walls.

 When it’s time to dine, head to the hotel’s fantastic Dome restaurant for Italian delicacies such as parmigiano risotto.

-*All prices based on lowest price at time of writing.
-Please not that hotel prices are affected by seasonality and are subject to change.
+*All prices are based on the lowest room rate for February 2024 and are correct at time of writing.
+Please note that hotel prices are affected by seasonality and are subject to change.

 Sign up and save on your next holiday